Shared course offer at other universities

 Cost: Free

-In this workshop you will receive guidance on how to enhance your teaching by using storytelling, videos, interviews, and other techniques from the TV industry.
-Whether being taught online or face- to-face, students learn better in a stimulating environment.
-It is the responsibility of the lecturer to create that environment with their performance, the course content, and the positive energy they engender from their audience.
+In this workshop you receive guidance on how to enhance your teaching by using storytelling, videos, interviews, and other techniques from the TV industry.
+Students learn better in a stimulating environment and it is the responsibility of the lecturer to create that environment with their performance, the content, and the positive energy from their audience.
+This can be achieved more effectively by using easy to learn TV techniques.
+TV producer and media skills trainer Julian Dismore will introduce you to different ways to make your lectures more engaging.
+Your approach and presenting skills like passion, body language and pacing can all be improved quickly and effectively.
+Julian’s career has been built on making even the driest subject matter compelling for a prime-time TV audience, so he’s confident he can help make any academic content compelling.

 Trainer: Julian Dismore